 Nurse Corps LRP participants who resign or are terminated from their initial CSF or eligible school of nursing must contact the Nurse Corps LRP immediately through the BHW Customer Service Portal.
-Nurse Corps LRP participants who are not working at an eligible CSF or school of nursing will experience an immediate suspension of monthly payments until they return to service at an eligible CSF or nursing school.
-The Nurse Corps LRP will provide the participant a certain period in which to obtain an offer and accept a position at an approved CSF or school of nursing.
+Nurse Corps LRP participants who are not working at an eligible CSF or school of nursing will experience an immediate suspension of monthly payments until they return to service at an eligible CSF or school of nursing.
+The Nurse Corps LRP will provide the participant

+90 days in which to obtain an offer and accept a position at an approved CSF or school of nursing.
+An extension may be granted, with permission from Nurse Corp LRP upon written request.
 It is the participant's responsibility to obtain employment at an eligible CSF or school of nursing.
 Participants who do not secure employment at an eligible CSF or school of nursing within the allotted time provided by the Nurse Corps LRP program will be recommended for default.